Warmest of welcomes, and congratulations on this next step in your career!

 Your photo will be taken first thing at Orientation, so please be photo-ready upon arrival.
 This photo will be used to create your company badge.
 The dress code for orientation is business casual for most employees.
 Clinical staff may wear scrubs if you prefer.
 You may find the attached photo guide helpful as you plan what to wear.
 Healthcare providers, licensed therapists, registered dietitians, and pharmacists will also have additional marketing photos and b-roll videos taken.

 Please read the checklists below thoroughly.
 Email humanresources@arcare.net with any questions.
-We look forward to meeting you at Orientation and welcome to the ARcare family!
+We look forward to meeting you at Orientation and welcome to the Arcare family!

 Look Your Best On Camera